 IPv6 Ping Tool pings a given hostname (domain or IP).
 If you enter domain, it finds its

-IPv6 Address from DNS A Record and sends ICMP packets to its IPv6 Address using IPv6 Network.
+IPv6 Address from DNS AAAA Record and sends ICMP packets to its IPv6 Address using IPv6 Network.
 The results tells either the destination host responds or not and in how much time.
 Also, its latency results are also recorded and shown.

-The ping tool has a simple algorithm of checking an online computer or server.
-The receiving machine should be configured to allow ICMP packets via hardware and software firewalls.
-Once the packets reach the server, it responds back with a reply and tells that it is live and listening to the requests.
+The tool sends ICMP packets to an address to see how fast the response is.
+The destined machine must be configured to allow ICMP packets via hardware and software firewalls.
+Once the packets reach the destined host, they reply and tell that it is live and listen to the requests.